makersacademy/bowling-challenge/README.md

 **My basic stories:**

 ``As a user,

-So I can keep a track of the game
+So I can keep a track of the game,

 I would like to record a number of pins I've knocked on scorecard``

 ``As a user,

-So I know how many points I've scored
+So I know how many points I've scored,

 I would like to see the score at the end of each frame``

 ``As a user,

-So I know how good or bad I did this time
+So I know how good or bad I did this time,

 I would like to see the total score at the end of the game``

 ``As a user,

-So I can enjoy the experience and play again
+So I can enjoy the experience and play again,

 I would like to be able to use scorecard for new game``